Matchboxscope/Matchboxscope/ESP32/README.md

 ## Usage

+## Wifi Configuration with the Captive Portal

+Instructions for how to use the captive portal to make the Matchboxscope software connect to a wifi network are not provided at this time.

 ## Matchboxscope Mode

 Instructions for how to operate the Matchboxscope software in Matchboxscope mode are not provided at this time.